 I began with a question, Was ancient Israel a patriarchal society?; and my answer is no, ancient Israel should not be called a patriarchal society, for the term “patriarchy” is an inadequate and misleading designation of the social reality of ancient Israel.
 I conclude with another question and a brief reply.
 If the patriarchy model has outlived its usefulness as a social-science model for representing Israelite society, is there another model that can better accommodate the diversity of women’s experiences and acknowledge their control of certain household and society-wide functions?
 Let me suggest a more recent social-science model.
 Many anthropologists now invoke the concept of heterarchy.
 This concept, which has been productively employed by gender archaeologists among others, concedes the existence of hierarchies but does not situate them all in a linear pattern.
 Rather it acknowledges that different power structures can exist simultaneously in any given society, with each structure having its own hierarchical arrangements that may cross-cut each other laterally.
 As a far more flexible model than patriarchy, heterarchy is a heuristic tool that perhaps can better accommodate, at least for now, the complexity of gender dynamics and thereby acknowledge that Israelite women were not dominated in all aspects of Israelite society but rather were autonomous actors in multiple aspects of household and community life.

 Dr. Carol L. Meyers is an emeritus professor of Old Testament at Duke University, a distinguished archaeologist (think Raiders of the Lost Ark, literally) and former president of the Society of Biblical Literature.
-In fact she delivered this particular paper for her presidential address.
-You can hear her for yourself below talking about her ground breaking work in feminine studies in the Bible on the issue of patriarchy.
+In fact she delivered this particular issue was the subject of her presidential address which youncan download and read in full here.
+You can hear her for yourself below talking about her ground breaking work in feminist studies in the Bible on the issue of patriarchy.
 Learning about this I realise it has profound implications for the global social debate on gender.